Frequently Asked Questions

 DispatchHealth is bringing back the house call with a modern technology twist.
 DispatchHealth gives patients ways to access convenient, high-quality acute care in the comfort of their home, office or in the location of need.
 DispatchHealth is redefining the healthcare landscape as an extension of a patient’s healthcare team and offering solutions for simple to complex medical problems all from the comfort of your home.

-DispatchHealth’s providers are board certified physicians and nurse practitioners with significant experience evaluating acute injuries and illness in the emergency department.
+DispatchHealth’s providers are board-certified physicians, physician assistants and nurse practitioners with significant experience evaluating acute injuries and illness in the emergency department.
 In fact, our providers are the same providers that you may see in your local emergency room.
 DispatchHealth arrives on scene with a nurse practitioner and a medical technician via our vehicle with a board-certified ER physician always available virtually.
 Using the DispatchHealth mobile app to request care even allows for the healthcare consumer to see which providers from the DispatchHealth medical team will be arriving to treat you, allowing for an additional sense of security and comfort.

 Our mobile practitioners arrive with more advanced laboratory testing capability than most urgent care centers.
 The results are immediately available and help direct your care.
 We also can administer IV medications and antibiotics, repair lacerations, place catheters, cauterize and pack nosebleeds, and splint injured extremities.
 Your entire visit can be communicated with your doctor to ensure continuity of care.

 No. DispatchHealth is a complement to your physician and home health care.
 Our goal is to help integrate our care with that of your current caregivers.
 Primary care providers can be extraordinarily busy.
 DispatchHealth can act as the “eyes and ears” on the ground for your physician when they are unable to see you, and you require immediate care.